aprilsin/cs194-proj5/README.md

 ### Requirements:

+Input images need to be in JPEG format.
-Make sure all images are named with the format "name0.jpg".
+Make sure all images are named in the format "name0.jpg" (or "name0.jpeg").

-This program can only stitch up to 10 images due to 0-9 for now.
+This program can only stitch 2 or 3 images.
+Please input them in stitching order.

 ### Instructions: